SJECollins/ci-pp5-the-chillibox/README.md

 When a user submits a review, a message is displayed thanking the user for submitting the review but it is not displayed immediately.
 Reviews require moderation and have to be approved from the "Management" section of the website.
 Once approved, the review will be displayed on the product page.

+If a user is logged in when looking at their own review on the product page, the options for edit and delete are present on the review they submitted.
+For an admin user, the option to delete a review is always present on all reviews.

 ### Product Ratings
 ![Rating](readme-docs/screens/rating.webp)